Kanye West Is Flying To Paris To Take Revenge On The Thugs Who Robbed Kim Kardashian

 Kim Kardashian had been too traumatized by her terrible ordeal in Paris that she chose not to join West in talking with the suspects, as reported by Hollywood Life.
 Luckily for her, she’s not required to be in the same building as the alleged perpetrators involved in the multi-million dollar heist for them to be prosecuted, TMZ reports.
 Under French law, victims of a crime are not required to face suspects in court.

-Also, under French law, judges are allowed to travel for long distances to have an interview with crime victims, and TMZ reports that the lawyers they spoke to in France confirmed that Kardashian is well within her right to request that a French judge travel to the US and have an interview with her.
+Also, under French law, judges are allowed to travel for long distances to have an interview with crime victims, and TMZ reports that the lawyers they spoke to in France confirmed that Kardashian is well within her right to request that a French judge travel to the U.S. and have an interview with her.

 Initially, the French police detained 17 people for questioning as part of their investigation of the Kim Kardashian Paris robbery case.
 Most of them have already been released due to insufficient evidence.